 Avast comes with some neat extra features too.
 We like the shredder function, which can permanently delete information that you don't want shared or seen.
 Avast has had some questions to answer recently about how it shares user data, which may give some extra work to your company's legal team before any contracts are entered into.
 From our view, the brand is perfectly safe and reputable, though it has endured something of a PR black eye in recent months.

-Avast Business Antivirus Features:
+Avast Business Security Features:

 - Integrated firewall